sulfuror/rescript-sh/README.md

 7. stats

 # Keep in mind
+1. You need `restic` installed to use this script.
-1. This script was made for GNU/Linux use.
+2. This script was made for GNU/Linux use.
 You could use it for other systems but you'll probably have to edit the commands depending on your system.
-2. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basic knowledge.
+3. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basic knowledge.
-3. This script was made with an external HDD in mind.
+4. This script was made with an external HDD in mind.
 If you need to backup to a S3 cloud, or with `rclone` you must make sure that you add your credentials or put your `rclone` repository correctly in order to function.